puppetlabs/puppet-docs/source/puppet/5.5/types/cron.md

 _(**Property:** This attribute represents concrete state on the target system.)_

 The weekday on which to run the command.
-Optional; if specified, must be between 0 and 7, inclusive, with 0 (or 7) being Sunday, or must be the name of the day (e.g., Tuesday).
+Optional; if specified, must be either:

+-   A number between 0 and 7, inclusive, with 0 or 7 being Sunday
+-   The name of the day, such as 'Tuesday'.

 ([↑ Back to cron attributes](#cron-attributes))